marianasvega/WRO_FE-CETYS/README.md

   delay(10);
 }

-void corregir(int d1, int d3){                                // VEHICLE IS TOO CLOSE TO A WALL //
+void CORRECT(int d1, int d3){                                // VEHICLE IS TOO CLOSE TO A WALL //
  if (d1 < d3) {
     if (d1 < 15) {
       SLIGHTLY_RIGHT();